Array in R is a list or vector with two or more dimensions. An array is like a stacked matrix, and a matrix is a two-dimensional array.

 [3,] 18 29 38

 In our example, the data is a vector, and the dimensions are (3, 3, 2), which means 3 rows, 3 columns, and 2 levels.
-The total number of elements in all the vectors combined should be equal to the number of elements in the matrices.
+Therefore, the total number of elements in all the vectors combined should equal the number of elements in the matrices.

 To rename an array, use the matrix.names property.
-The rows name changed to (“row1”, “row2”) and column names will be changed to (“column1”, “column2”) respectively.
+The rows name will be changed to (“row1”, “row2”), and the column names will be changed to (“column1”, “column2”) respectively.

 array1 <- c(10, 20)